Get your visibility convert

 - Number of the enduring installs.
 The App Store algorithm also has an eye on how long the app stays installed.
 It helps to eliminate the risk of fake installs some owners use to get their apps ranking better.

 - Number of uninstalls.
-This metric supplements the previous one and basically shows the user retention.
+This metrics supplement the previous one and basically shows the user retention.
 Good score here guarantees that the algorithm sees your app as a reliable one.

 Think of the KPI for your app.
 What data is the most important and how can you influence it by means of optimization?
 Conduct a research on how your app is ranking on the Store.
 Create an optimization hypothesis and test it.